michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 ```
 [GitHub Source](https://github.com/michaelzg/unified-historical-new-datastream/blob/master/src/test/scala/TweetStreamExample.scala)

-See both historical and real-time streams run in the console below.
+See both historical and new data emitted in the same stream print out to the console.
-Wayne's frantic "live tweets" print to the console every second as they get "inserted", up to `maxTweets = 10` while
+Wayne's day-old tweets print out immediately, and his new "live tweets" print out every second as they get "inserted", up to `maxTweets = 10`, before completing.
+The stream would keep printing if one removed the `take` stage.
+Contrast this with Bruce's historical-only stream completing immediately.
-the Bruce's historical query print the historical tweets and complete immediately.

 ```
 Historical